Brains

 The following post by 0xb0b is licensed under CC BY 4.0

-This challenge is a purple challenge in which we first compromise the target and then investigate our actions.
+This challenge is a purple challenge in which we first compromise the target and then investigate the actions taken by an adversary abusing the specific CVE found.

 Exploit The Server!